reanimate-school/2024-reanimate.school/content/registration.md

 author = ""
 +++

 The number of places is limited!

-To express your interest, please send us [an email](mailto:reanimate.school@proton.me), with your short bio. and some motivations to attend (200 words max!).
+To express your interest, [please fill out this Google Form](https://docs.google.com/forms/d/e/1FAIpQLScuCeIvbiXBrwGs0jn0pOkUo7-_zNrYC_2p8hU10Xp8uyFPgg/viewform).

+For further questions, contact us by [email](mailto:reanimate.school@proton.me).

 The registration fee should be around CA$100.